idksoftware/ImgArchive/Features.md

 14. Provides an XML cataloguing.

-## Simple in design and use
+## 1.Simple in design and use

 The Information Structure is a simple file based one that follows an open format giving the ability of other tools to be integrated into the archive system.

-##Supports Bulk import and export
+## 2.Supports Bulk import and export

-Provides Bulk metadata entry using cascading metadata templates, these templates allow you to build information into sets of image without having to repeat common information.
+Provides Bulk metadata entry using cascading metadata templates, these templates allow you to build information into sets of image without having to repeat common information. see [Metadata](Metadata)

-##Support image versioning
+## 3.Support image versioning

 Prove versioning of images, so when editing images previous versions of an image can be recovered.